sean-parent/notebook/better-code-class/02-types.md

 <div></div>

 > There is a set of procedures whose inclusion in the computational basis of a type lets us place objects in data structures and use algorithms to _copy objects_ from one data structure to another.
-We call types having such a basis _regular_, since their use guarantees regularity of behavior and, therefore, interoperability.
+We call types having such a basis _regular_ since their use guarantees regularity of behavior and, therefore, interoperability.
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} toc-hr-collapsed=false -->